 - The New Heaven and New Earth (Rev 7:15-17; 21:3-4);

-Firstly, the Book of Revelation frequently interrupts the sequential flow of events and jumps back in time to explain the history up to that point in time in a less symbolic and therefore, in an easier-to-understand manner.
-We see this, for example, at the beginning of Revelation 7, 10, 12, and 17.
+Firstly, the Book of Revelation frequently interrupts the sequential flow of events and JUMPS BACK IN TIME to explain the events that led up to that point in time; often in a less symbolic and, therefore, an easier-to-understand manner.
+This happens, for example, at the beginning of Revelation 7, 10, 12, and 17.

-- The seals describe the experience of God’s people.
+- The seven seals (Rev 4-7) describe the experience of God’s people.

-- The trumpets explain how God called the unbelieving world, but they refused.
+- The seven trumpets (Rev 8-11) explain how God calls the unbelieving world to repentance, but it refuses.

-- The wars (Rev 12-14) identify the organizations involved in the final battle by linking them to Daniel 7.
+- Based on Daniel 7, the seven wars (Rev 12-14) identify the organizations involved in the final battle.

-The events in Revelation are therefore not given in a strict chronological sequence.
-The big challenge with Revelation, therefore, is not only to determine what these symbols mean but also their chronological sequence.
+The events in Revelation, therefore, are not given in a strict chronological sequence from beginning to end.
+The big challenge with interpreting Revelation, therefore, is not only to determine what these symbols mean but also their true chronological sequence.

 – END OF SUMMARY –